Corporate Finance and Securities

 A set of Frequently Asked Questions issued by the SC on the SRI-linked Framework can be accessed here.

-If you have any questions or require any additional information, please contact Andreanna Ten Maven or the Zaid Ibrahim & Co partner you usually deal with.
+This article was authored by Andreanna Ten.
+If you have any questions or require any additional information, please contact the Zaid Ibrahim & Co. (in association with KPMG Law) partner you usually deal with.

 This alert is for general information only and is not a substitute for legal advice.